Why You Shouldn’t Build Your Own Custom Closet

 Going the DIY route might seem like a great option—it’ll be a fun project you can undertake.
 It doesn’t involve the same level of expertise that, say, a bathroom remodel does, but it will bring about a sense of accomplishment when it’s finished.
 And bonus: It’ll probably save you some money.

 However, what seems like an easy way to DIY your way to an organized master walk-in closet could quickly turn into a disaster.
-Here are some questions to consider.

 What Materials Will You Use?